day50-dev/sidechat/README.md

 *   **llm-magic:** A shell script that uses `kb-capture.py` to capture keyboard input, sends it to an LLM for processing, and displays the LLM's response using `dzen2` and then types it out using xdotool.

+### shell-hook.zsh
-*   **shell-hook.zsh:** A Zsh shell hook that intercepts user input *before* execution.
+A Zsh shell hook that intercepts user input *before* execution.
 It constructs a detailed prompt including system information and the user's input, sends this to an LLM, and replaces the user's input with the LLM's response.
 It reads the default LLM model from `~/.config/io.datasette.llm/default_model.txt`.

 This is probably the most used tool of all of them.
 I use it probably 10-20 times a day. ffmpeg, ssh port forwarding, openssl certificate checking, jq stuff ... this one is indispensible
 ![out](https://github.com/user-attachments/assets/01488c16-fb68-4fdb-a7ea-76e12499641d)